SzymonNowakowski/DMRnet/README.md

 ### New cross validation routine (models indexed by GIC)

 A new cross validation routine was introduced to improve the existing model quality.
 It indexes models by GIC.
 The method was proposed and first implemented for gaussian family by Piotr Pokarowski.
 The new method additional features are:

 1. The net of lambda values is first calculated from the full data set and then this net is used for particular cross validation folds.

+2. The routine returns `df.min` which is the smallest model minimizing the prediction error and `df.1se` which is the smallest model falling under the upper curve of a prediction error plus one standard deviation.
+The latter can be used in `predict` for inference by passing `md="df.1se"` instead of the default `md="df.min"`.

-2. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).
+3. Correct way of handling the mismatched factor levels (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 The new cross validation routine (models indexed by GIC) is the default starting from version >=0.3.1.